zenml-io/zenml/docs/book/mlops-stacks/data-validators/whylogs.md

 `pandas.DataFrame` format.

-You should use the whylogs/WhyLabs Data Validator when you need the following data validation features that are possible with whylogs ane WhyLabs:
+You should use the whylogs/WhyLabs Data Validator when you need the following data validation features that are possible with whylogs and WhyLabs:

 * Data Quality: validate data quality in model inputs or in a data pipeline
 * Data Drift: detect data drift in model input features